Hip replacement surgery involves replacing the hip joint of the patient with a prosthesis. There are two main types of surgery:

 In addition; hip replacement surgery is performed for the treatment of patients with a broken femur.
 In this surgery, the head of the femur is replaced with a prosthetic implant.

-Hip replacement surgery, which is the most common orthopedic surgery of today, is a solution for patients with hip fracture and arthritis pain.
+Hip replacement surgery, which is the most common orthopedic surgery of today, is a solution for patients with hip fractures and arthritis pain.
 In 2014, 332,000 people had this operation in the USA alone.

 Hip replacement surgery is recommended if one or more of the following options are available: